 SpinGym: You can’t polish a turd…but you can roll it in glitter

-Just when I thought it couldn’t get any worse than the Ab Circle Pro, along comes the SpinGym infomercial (and Home Shopping Network) exercise gadget to prove me wrong!
+Just when I thought it couldn’t get any worse than the Ab Circle Pro, along comes the SpinGym infomercial (and the Home Shopping Network and QVC UK) exercise gadget to prove me wrong!

-Because the marketing materials are so wrought with misinformation, I have decided to unleash a point-by-point, Charlie Sheen-style torpedo of truth into the bow of the SpinGym.
+Because the advertising is so wrought with misinformation, I have decided to write a point-by-point review of the product’s marketing claims.

 Before I go on, let me preface my comments by saying I really didn’t want to write a SpinGym review.
 But after seeing the company’s website sales copy and YouTube videos, I felt it my sworn duty to both consumers and the integrity of my profession to take a stand against what I consider to be SpinGym’s misleading marketing campaign.